bbartling/open-fdd/examples/brick_model_and_sqlite/README.md

 # BRICK and SQL Experiment

+* **NOTE** - This process is a bit experimental and a learning experience for me on the database side.

 This project demonstrates how to loop over a BRICK model and apply fault detection to datasets purely based on the BRICK model that has time series references.
 By leveraging the BRICK schema and time series data, the project allows efficient querying and fault detection across multiple Air Handling Units (AHUs).

 ## Project Overview